-- a.
-Shall develop a policy and establish national standards for the - Minimum requirements for the establishment of mine action worksites. - Procedures for the establishment of working distances based on risk reduction methodologies. - Standards regarding the selection and use of reference points.
+- Minimum requirements for the establishment of mine action worksites. - Procedures for the establishment of working distances based on risk reduction methodologies. - Standards regarding the selection and use of reference points.

 2.4.2 Mine action organisations

 - a.
 Mine action organisations shall: - Issue, maintain and update their own regulations and SOPs regarding the establishment of mine action worksite. - Cooperate with other mine action organisations in the same country to ensure consistency of standards on worksites.